Souis-41/Souis-41.github.io/index.md

-# Souis is WORKING on ASR and related works
+# Souis Is WORKING on ASR and Related Works
+- education: B.S. in Astrophysics; School of Physics, Peking University
+- occupation: in charge of ASR projects in Deep Blue Sonics
+- ~~[resume](resources/resume.pdf)~~ resume available via email requests

 # current works